alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - **Location and Socials:**
   Our offices are based in the British Library, right in the heart of London and just 5 minutes from King’s Cross Station.
   As part of the Knowledge Quarter, there’s always something exciting happening nearby.
-  We also have plenty of social outings organised by and for Turing staff, including five-a-side football, tennis, climbing, Thursday pub club, French club, film club, hikes…the list goes on!
+  We also have plenty of social outings organised by and for Turing staff, including five-a-side football, tennis, climbing, Thursday pub club, French club, film club, hikes…the list goes on (although absolutely none of it is compulsory!).

 ### Other benefits of the role